dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 tags: pipedream, github, meta, git
 ---

 I wrote this article with [VS Code](https://code.visualstudio.com/), on my Mac, and published it by running `git push`.
-[This Pipedream workflow](https://pipedream.com/@dylan/publish-dev-articles-from-github-repo-p_gYCqpz/edit) runs on `git push`, or when I merge a pull request to `master`, and creates or updates articles in DEV using the [DEV API](https://docs.dev.to/api/).
+All my DEV posts are tracked in Git, and I can manage them from my local machine.

 Below, I'll tell you why I set this up, and show you how easy it is to configure for your own posts.